 Stop using fentanyl citrate and call your doctor at once if you have any of these serious side effects:

-- shallow breathing, slow heart rate;
+- weak or shallow breathing, slow heart rate;

 - extreme sleepiness; or